lloda/ra-ra/README.md

 # ra-ra ![(travis build status)](https://travis-ci.org/lloda/ra-ra.svg?branch=master) #

-ra-ra is a C++14, header-only, expression template / multidimensional array library with an APL/J bent.
+ra-ra is a C++ header-only, expression template / multidimensional array library with an APL/J bent.
+Some C++17 features are used, see below for compiler support.

 The primary public repo is at: https://notabug.org/lloda/ra-ra